enyemg/ansible-config/README.md

 This is Project 12

-Just checking if my set-up works
+Just checking if my set-up works okay